eads/hhdcpython/LESSON.md

 Now, get out that highly advanced technology called paper and pen (a word processor will work too) and write down human-language instructions about how you would process the data.
 Think about how you would explain it to someone who had to do it by hand.

+Before reading further, take 15 minutes to write down how you'd process and clean the data.

+Got it?
+Great.
+Read on to see how I tackled the problem.

 ### Step 0

 "Open" the file.
 For a human, that means just looking at it.
 You'll worry about how a machine opens the file when you get to the code.